 People

-Marshals will be trained to support disabled visitors.
-We encourage all Pride-goers to be considerate and kind, and prioritise those with access needs.
+- We will encourage all Pride-goers to be considerate and prioritise those with access needs.

 Toilets